Form a Limited Liability Company in Missouri

 4. Decide Your Ownership and Management Structure.

 The Articles of Organization form asks whether your Missouri LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.